 - level of expression and biological function of the target receptor may differ between healthy individuals and patients with the relevant disease

 - is insufficient available knowledge of the structure, tissue distribution, cell specificity, disease specificity, regulation, level of expression and biological function of the human target, including down-stream effects

 - compound acts via a possible or likely species specific mechanism or where animal data are unlikely to be predictive of activity in humans

-If you are a sponsor of a FIH trial you should read the CHM guideline on strategies to identify and mitigate risks for first-in-human clinical trials with investigational medicinal products.
+If you are a sponsor of a FIH or early stage clinical trial you should read the Guideline on strategies to identify and mitigate risks for first-in-human and early clinical trials with investigational medicinal products.
 You should use the document to help you identify risk factors and create mitigation strategies.

 Sponsors should use the criteria above to decide if their trial needs expert advice.
 You can get pre-submission advice from us if you are unsure if your compound falls into the ‘higher-risk’ category.

-To get advice you should send an email with ‘URGENT – FIH QUERY’ as the title to email@example.com including:
+To get advice you should send an email with ‘URGENT – EAG/CHM QUERY’ as the title to email@example.com including:

 - a summary of the nature of the compound

 - its target/mechanism of action

 We will send a response to this email within 14 days.